-What is the benefit of earning a BSN degree?
+What is the benefit of earning a BSN degree at Grand Valley State University?

-Today's nurses must not only be prepared to proivde expert nursing care but also be able to help transform health care practice in hospitals and other settings.
-In the BSN program, the student has the opportunity to develop the professional knowledge, skills and attitudes to meet both of these challenges.
-Emphasis is placed on the incorporation of the liberal arts education in to the nursing content.
-The BSN curriculum focuses on theory based experiences inproviding care to individuals, families and populations for acute/chronic conditions, health promotion and disease management.
-Specialized course work in research and evidence based practice expand the student's critical thinking ability.
-Developing knowledge in local, regional and global health care along with interdisciplinary experience allow the BSN graduate to take a leadership role in the health care team.
-Lastly, a BSN degree prepares the student for advanced education and career opportunities.
+Today's nurses must not only be prepared to proivde expert nursing care but also be able to help transform health care in hospitals and other settings.
+In the BSN program, the student has the opportunity to develop the professional knowledge, skills and attitudes to meet these challenges.
+The BSN curriculum prepares graduates to provide holistic evidence-based nursing care to individuals, families and communities.

-Some of the features that set us apart from other nursing programs include:
+Some of the features that set Grand Valley State University (GVSU) apart from other nursing programs include:

-- A full-service, residential university campus in downtown Grand Rapids giving students convenience, flexibility, and opportunity.
+A full-service, residential university campus in downtown Grand Rapids affords students convenience, flexibility, and opportunity.

 What type of accreditation does the Kirkhof College of Nursing have?